 To become part of this ministry, contact Judy Dalton.

-Notes are sent out to individuals who have lost loved ones on the anniversary of the death.
+Notes are sent out to individuals who have lost loved ones on or soon after the one-year anniversary of the loss.
 For more information, contact Robby Carroll.

 Prayer Shawl Ministry

 This is a vital and very active ministry of our church.
 We are always in need of more folks to participate in this ministry.
-Workshops are given multiple times a year for those who want to learn how to create a prayer shawl.
-Our prayer shawl ministry is currently led by Denise Webber.
-For more information, visit the Prayer Shawl Ministry Page.
+We are always in need of more folks to participate in this ministry.
+Workshops are given from time to time for those who want to learn how to create a prayer shawl.
+Both crocheters and knitters make prayer shawls.
+For more information contact Denise Webber or Mary Ellen Pendergrast.
+Visit the Prayer Shawl Ministry Page to learn more.

-Rev. Chris Henry and an elder take communion to our shut-ins, and others who are unable to get to church, at least twice per year.
+Rev. Chris Henry and an elder take communion at least twice each year to our shut-ins and others who are unable to get to church.
 For more information, contact Mary Ellen Pendergrast.

 A retreat that offers participants the opportunity to pray, reflect and renew their spiritual lives.
 For more information, contact Denise Johnson.